 Glioblastomas are difficult to treat effectively.

 The worldwide standard of care for glioblastoma treatment includes a four-phase protocol, explains Dr. Newton.

 - Maximal surgical resection (removal of the tumor)

 - 6-week course of radiotherapy in combination with temozolomide chemotherapy

 - Adjuvant chemotherapy with temozolomide for 6-12 months

 - Use of Optune (low-intensity electric fields called Tumor-Treating Fields) in combination with adjuvant temozolomide

-Dr. Newton described Optune as an FDA-approved glioblastoma treatment option offered to qualifying patients at the Florida Hospital Cancer Institute.
+Dr. Newton described Optune as an FDA-approved glioblastoma treatment option offered to qualifying patients at the AdventHealth Cancer Institute.
 This unique cap-like device creates low-intensity electric fields that could help slow or stop glioblastoma cancer cells from dividing, and may also cause some cells to die.